Project-Stage-Academy/UA-4148-bravo/README.md

 In the dynamic world of entrepreneurship, the path from a transformative idea to a successful venture is often complex and challenging.
 Our WebAPI application, developed using the Django Rest Framework, is designed to be a cornerstone in simplifying this journey.
 We aim to create a robust and secure digital platform that caters to two pivotal groups in the business ecosystem: innovative startups with compelling ideas and forward-thinking investors seeking valuable opportunities.

+All technical documentation is located in the [docs/](docs/) folder.

 **Goals:**

 1. **Fostering Collaborative Opportunities:** Our platform bridges startups and investors, enabling startups to showcase their groundbreaking proposals and investors to discover and engage with high-potential ventures.